 What is the basic order of words in English sentences?
 Based on the grammatical sentences in (2) and the ungrammatical ones in (3), see if you can come up with any generalizations about where the verb appears in English.

 |c.||Cats chase mice.|

 |c.||*Chase mice cats.|

 These sentences are all statements, not questions or commands: they state a fact about the world, something that could be true or false.
-Looking at (2b-e), and comparing them with the grammatical sentences in (1), we can make the generalization that the verb cannot be the first word in an English statement.
+Looking at (3b-e), and comparing them with the grammatical sentences in (2), we can make the generalization that the verb cannot be the first word in an English statement.

-What about (2a)?
-In (2a) the verb isn’t the first word, but the sentence is still ungrammatical; we might try to explain that by saying that the verb also can’t be the last word in a statement—except that (1d) and (1e) are both grammatical even though the verb does come last.
+What about (3a)?
+In (3a) the verb isn’t the first word, but the sentence is still ungrammatical.
+We might try to explain that by saying that the verb also can’t be the last word in a statement—except that the verb does come last in (2d) and (2e), which are both grammatical.
 So a more accurate generalization would be to say that the verb in an English sentence has to come after at least one noun, and that it can be followed by a second noun, but doesn’t have to be.

 If you aren’t sure about terms like “subject”, “object”, and “transitive”, read the rest of this section and then come back and re-read the last paragraph.
 If you feel you are comfortable with those terms, it’s still a good idea to review the definitions given here, to make sure that you understand the terms in the same way they’re used in this textbook.

 This section reviews some key grammatical terminology that you might be familiar with from elsewhere (often from language classes).
 This vocabulary is important for describing the basic structure of phrases and sentences, and we’ll use it frequently throughout this chapter.